 Target CPA bidding works wonderfully for search campaigns.
 You can also get it working really well for display.
 However, it works really well by lowering volume quite a bit.
 With display, you may want to examine your goals for the campaign.
 Target CPA bidding only counts the conversions that were preceded by a click.
 Folks do not click on banner ads frequently, and I have seen a lot of scholarly research that concludes that impressions from banner ads increase an audience’s purchase intention.

 If you restrict your audience with demographic and income exclusions as many have suggested, Target CPA bidding is not likely to provide you the volume you may want.
 Viewable cost-per-thousand impressions (vCPM) will provide a lot more impression volume under those restrictions since Google can take your money without needing people to click the ads.
 This may sound counter-intuitive, but view-through revenue in preliminary tests seems to be promising.
 This strategy is one you want to undertake only if you have a strongly differentiable brand.

 Additionally, if you have third-party pixel tracking capabilities of the kind that DoubleClick Campaign Manager provides, then you can use this form (and documentation) to get those tracking pixels set up on all your banner ads and YouTube video ads so you can combine impression-level data into your attribution models.

 What will you try?

-With the variety of great AdWords tips provided above, we hope they inspire you to try new tactics and get the most out of your campaigns.
-Granted, not all tips may apply to your brand, however, it’s important not to get complacent when optimizing your AdWords campaigns.
+With the variety of great Google Ads tips provided above, we hope they inspire you to try new tactics and get the most out of your campaigns.
+Granted, not all tips may apply to your brand, however, it’s important not to get complacent when optimizing your Google Ads campaigns.